Abrei852/AETask/README.md

 # AETask
-### A simple task app made in Kotlin using MVVM structure and Room Database
+### A simple task app made in Kotlin using Jetpack Compose and Room Database
 #### Current functionality:
 - Show all tasks from database
 - Create a new task